basinilya/rememberme/README.md

 ## TODOs

 Set the `Path=<contextRoot>` for the cookie

+Synchronized Map for the saved credentials

+On logout also remove the credentials from the Credentials Map

 Temporarily store password in session and convert to cookie in a global filter.
 This will allow to store only the successfully used credentials instead of deleting them while serving the error page